dorateja293/student-management-app/README.md

 ## Implementation Summary

-* "I chose to build both the backend and frontend to demonstrate full-stack capabilities.
+* I chose to build both the backend and frontend to demonstrate full-stack capabilities.
 The backend uses a service pattern to separate business logic from the API routes.
-The frontend is built with modern React, using hooks for state management and effects, and React Router for seamless client-side navigation...")*
+The frontend is built with modern React, using hooks for state management and effects, and React Router for seamless client-side navigation...*